Building Project

 Meanwhile, the School Committee graciously approved the use of the first floor of the Beebe School for library operations and storage for the duration of the construction project.
 The West Emerson library closed on Friday, August 12, 2022.
 Physical library services were suspended during the move, and re-opened at the Beebe School on Tuesday, September 13, 2022.

 After smaller, exploratory demolition tasks were performed, demolition of the addition began in earnest on Wednesday, February 22, 2023.
 It was a multi-step process that took several weeks, with materials separated out by type and disposed of accordingly.
-We appreciate the extra patience and good will of the neighbors during that noisy time!
+We appreciate the extra patience and goodwill of the neighbors during that noisy time!

 As the demolition of the addition was underway, work was ongoing inside the historic building.
 This includes the painstaking restoration of the painted woodwork, which will be returned to its original unpainted condition.
 It promises to be beautiful!